Monorepo Setup

 Combining Approaches

-You can combine multiple configurations with different files patterns in the same flat config file, enabling both package-level and monorepo-level rules.
+You can combine multiple configurations with different files patterns in the same flat config file, enabling both package-level and monorepo-level policies.

-For example, you could combine Scenario 3, defining rules that consider inter-package dependencies as local, and also Scenario 1, defining package-isolated rules.
+For example, you could combine Scenario 3, defining policies that consider inter-package dependencies as local, and also Scenario 1, defining package-isolated policies.

-You could even have different configurations considering inter-package dependencies as external to add global constraints using the external rule, while also having configurations treating them as local for granular control using the dependencies rule for packages that are allowed to interact.
+You could even have different configurations: some treat inter-package dependencies as external to add global constraints with the dependencies rule and checkAllOrigins: true, while others treat them as local for granular control with the dependencies rule between packages that are allowed to interact.

 Common Patterns